How Much Compensation Can I Claim For A Chemical Burn?

 - Controlling the use of chemical substances and explosive or highly flammable materials.

 Under this law, an employer is responsible for maintaining a safe environment for employees and is required to follow the laws.
+This includes providing proper training and personal protective equipment.
 If they are found to be in breach of these laws, they may be required to pay compensation.

-The Occupiers Liability Act of 1957 requires that the person occupying (renting or owning) premises is held responsible for the safety of their visitors.
+The Occupiers’ Liability Act 1957 requires that the person occupying (renting or owning) premises is held responsible for the safety of their visitors.
 The occupier’s duty is to maintain the welfare of their guests, including those who have not been invited or those who are not authorised.

 The premises may include retail stores, supermarkets, car parks, and libraries.
 It can also include places managed by the local authority such as pavements, playgrounds, canal footpaths, and pedestrian bridges.
 For example, if you were shopping at your local supermarket and – for whatever reason – you received a chemical burn from bleach, the person who may be liable could be the owner (or another occupier) of the supermarket.

 Claiming compensation in a public environment can be a difficult task.
-It is recommended that you seek legal advice when doing so.
+It is recommended that you seek legal advice when considering chemical burn claims.